Thanksgiving Day is a public holiday observed every year on the fourth Thursday in November.

 Santa's Echanted Forest

-The largest Christmas-Themed Amusement Park and Carnival is back on its 26th year with its 3 million lights, 92" christmas tree, and the carnival rides
+The largest Christmas-Themed Amusement Park and Carnival is back with its 3 million lights, 92" christmas tree, and the carnival rides

 for little ones and those wanting a little more extreme.

 Located in the heart of Miami in Tropical Park, you will no doubt see the lights from the highway as you drive past.